CathalDwyer7/blockChainExperiments/proposal/proposal.md

 ### System Architecture
 The government dashboard facilitates the creation, management, and monitoring of votes, displaying results in real-time.
 The voter dashboard allows users to view active elections, cast quadratic votes, and track their remaining credits.
 The system ensures high standards of security and privacy throughout the voting process.

+### Privacy Mechanisms
+To protect voter privacy, the system will implement blind signatures.

+- Blind Signatures: These allow voters to receive authentication without revealing their vote content, ensuring that the system verifies identities without knowing the actual votes.

+This method guarantees voter anonymity while maintaining the integrity of the voting process.

 ## Division of Work
 - Giuseppe: Focus on building the core blockchain, implementing the consensus mechanism (Proof of Work), managing transactions, and ensuring blockchain security.
 He also handles the backend API for the blockchain.